 With more than 70 attractions and rides (including 14 coasters), a waterpark, and a zoo, you can’t go wrong with a visit to Hersheypark.
 Originally a leisure park for the employees of Hershey Chocolate Company, the amusement park is adjacent to Hershey's Chocolate World, a visitors' center with shops, restaurants, and a chocolate factory-themed ride.
+Everything in this theme park is chocolate-themed and there are even tours of the Hershey chocolate factory where you can taste (and buy) some sweets on your own.
 The amusement park is approximately an hour and a half drive from Baltimore to Hershey, Pennsylvania.

 Continue to 5 of 5 below.